Course Number and Title: ENV 240 Environmental Field Sampling

 - Compare and contrast the types of sampling plans.

-- Select the appropriate type of sample and sampling equipment for a given environmental disturbance or condition.
+- Determine the appropriate type of sample and sampling equipment for a given environmental disturbance or condition.

 - Create a sampling plan for air, water, or soil using the scientific method.